Controlling the Japanese Beetle Larvae

 More by this Author

 Moles and raised grass trails in lawns means damage.
-Learn the different methods to control and get rid of the mole.
+Learn the different methods people have tried to control and get rid of the mole.
+Some methods work, some do not.